 - 9.6/0.74 = 13 or 14 (2.4m) panels.
 StoreWALL 2.4m panels come in packets of 4.
 In this case you would require 4 cartons (total of 16 panels).
 If the cost of the 4 boxes is too much, you might decide to only panel the top half of the wall (ie not all of it).
 The process of determining how much in panels you will need is the same.
 Note that depending on your order size we can and do split cartons in order to save you over-ordering.

 To make this even easier for you we have introduced our StoreWALL Wall Panel Estimator.
 This is a simple calculator which based on your wall dimensions will calculate how many panels you need for your installation.
 It is quick and easy to use.
 Try it now.

 Step 4 – Installation Extras

 The most effective way to install StoreWALL slatwall panels is with our InstallStrips.
 Our slatwall performance article explains it in more detail.
 InstallStrips will give your installation greater strength so that your walls can carry more weight.
 Installstrips make installation quicker and easier.
-Installing StoreWALL with InstallStrips ensure you aren’t making holes in your panels (unlike some other solutions out there).
+Installing StoreWALL with InstallStrips ensures you aren’t making holes in your panels (unlike some other solutions out there).
 No messy holes looks nicer and you can also take your panels with you should you leave the house you are in.

 Whilst we recommend that you install using our InstallStrips you can screw the slatwall panels directly with coloured screws (or any screws of your choice).